iilnreddy/Advanced-Regression/README.md

 You are required to model the price of houses with the available independent variables.
 This model will then be used by the management to understand how exactly the prices vary with the variables.
 They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

-- What is the dataset that is being used? train.txt collected by the company.
+- What is the dataset that is being used? train.csv collected by the company.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->